NovelCraft/AgentTemplate-CSharp/README.md

-# NovelCraft Agent Template for .NET
+# NovelCraft Agent Template for C#

-This is a template for creating a NovelCraft agent in .NET.
+This is a template for creating a NovelCraft agent in C#.

 ## Usage